vmware/ansible-vsphere-gos-validation/common/README.md

 ### Tasks for vSphere Distributed Switch (VDS) and Port Group
 * vcenter_manage_vds.yml: Create or remove a vSphere Distributed Switch
-* vcenter_get_vds.yml: Get info about a vSphere Distributed Switch on vCenter Server
 * vcenter_manage_vds_portgroup.yml: Create or remove a distributed port group on vCenter Server
-* vcenter_get_vds_portgroup.yml: Get info about a distributed port group on vCenter Server
 * vcenter_manage_vds_host.yml: Add or remove an ESXi host for a distributed port group on vCenter Server

 ## Localhost tasks